 The discount rate is one of the basic terms of monetary policy.
 The monetary policy aims to stabilize and regulate the nation's economy, which can be fulfilled by a change in discount rates.
-If the discount rate is reduced, the investors can get less money and take borrows from other Banks.
+If the discount rate is reduced, the investors can get less money and take loans from other Banks.
 It helps any increase in the liquidity of cash.
 It creates growth in the economy.
-If the discount rate is the high cover, all the procedures are vice versa.
+If the discount rate is high, all the procedures are vice versa.

 Requirement of Reserves